 If you have applied for a regular (non-temporary) staff or full-time faculty position, your qualifications will be evaluated further.
 Depending on the outcome of this screening, additional information and/or materials may be requested from you.
 Only those who appear to best meet the position requirements will be asked to provide the supplemental documents.
 If you are no longer being considered for the position, this information will be communicated to you via email.

-MCC's application process allows applicants to create a profile which can be used to apply to multiple jobs (at once or individually over time).
+MCC's application process allows applicants to create a profile which can be used to apply to multiple jobs.
 Although the profile eliminates the need to complete the application form "from scratch" each time, an applicant is required to apply to each position interested in.
 When applying to an opening, the applicant needs to review and/or update the application and also submit the appropriate documents required in the specific job posting.

 Previously submitted materials cannot be returned, copied, or retrieved.
 Also, due to the volume of applications we receive and limited resources, we are unable to respond to inquiries pertaining to an applicant's documentation or status.